 Write down your experiences, symptoms, or questions in advance.
 If there are many, make a list and order your concerns from most to least important.
 This can help you organize your thoughts and remember small details you might otherwise forget in the moment.
 You can even give this document to your doctor if you are not feeling comfortable discussing the topic aloud.

 Engage with people you trust and feel comfortable with.
 It may be your doctor, but it might also be a nurse or a physician assistant.
 You may also feel more comfortable broaching certain topics if you have a friend or family member with you.
 Bring this person along as support if you can.
 Having someone you trust in the room with you can help get the conversation rolling.

 Are you ready to ask those embarrassing health questions?
-Book a virtual or in-person appointment with a Carbon Health physician — we are an inclusive and judgment-free healthcare provider with a mission to make great healthcare accessible to everyone.
+Book an appointment with a Carbon Health physician — we are an inclusive and judgment-free healthcare provider with a mission to make great healthcare accessible to everyone.